 The expected background influences several aspects of the SVT design (segmentation, shaping time, data transmission rates) and sets the requirements for the radiation resistance of all the SVT components.
 The design of the system has been optimized to withstand at least 5 times the total expected background rates.
-Whenever possible, detectors and front-end electronics are specified to be able to survive the entire life of the experiment including safety factor of 5 on the total dose and experiment including safety factor of 10 36 .
+Whenever possible, detectors and front-end electronics are specified to be able to survive the entire life of the experiment including a safety factor of 5 on the total dose and equivalent neutron fluence: 7.5×5 yrs at nominal peak luminosity of 10^{36} .